temperlang/temperlang-blog/posts/tangle-of-strings.md

 Each iteration of the loop moves *i* forward by doing *i = *s.next(i)* and *j* back by doing *j = s.prev(j)* until they meet at the halfway point&mdash;the loop condition *i < j* becomes false.

-And each iteration of the loop checks whether to *return false* by seeing a codepoint before the strings halfway point is different from its counterpart after the halfway point.
+And each iteration of the loop checks whether to *return false* by seeing a codepoint before the string's halfway point is different from its counterpart after the halfway point.

 In Temper, *String.begin* and *s.end* have type *StringIndex* which is a distinct type from *int*.
 You can't use an arbitrary integer with *s\[i\]*, only a *StringIndex*.
 Then you can derive another from it via *s.next(&hellip;)* and *s.prev(&hellip;)*.